 But take a Time Machine backup of your old Mac to an external drive.
 Just in case you’re tempted to make any changes as you go through your old Mac.
 Then you’ve a backup to fall back on.

 Boot your new Mac, and let Setup Assistant install a clean install of MacOS for your Mac.

 Have your iCloud password and user name to hand so that you can set that up on your new Mac as part of the installation.

 Authorize your new Mac with your Apple id and password.

 With your new clean Mac set up you’re ready to manually transfer your files.

 You Should Transfer Your Personal Files To Your Mac

 On your old Mac plug in the external drive or USB stick you’re using to copy your files across.

-If you can’t see the little house icon in your finder window.
+If you can’t see the little house icon in your Finder window.
 You can change this with Finder Settings (from Mac OS Ventura).
 In earlier Mac releases it’s called Preferences.

 Click on the sidebar tab and check mark Home.